Suhas7/mas-tables/README.md

 [insert viewcone shape]

+This emulates how well an individual can focus on another at any given angle and position.
+The density of retinal cells follows:

+[retinal_density.jpg]

+The depth of field also decays.

 In addition, the viewcone decays by factor lambda as an individual rotates left or right by gamma degrees according to the following equation:

 \lambda = (120-abs(\gamma))/120